VMBlakelock/bouquetnblooms/README.md

 ### Purpose

-BouquetnBlooms is a floristry website in which users can subscribe to have fresh bouquets of flowers delivered to them monthly.
+Bouquet'N'Blooms is a floristry website in which users can subscribe to have fresh bouquets of flowers delivered to them monthly.

 All users to the site will see the websites services.
 However only registered users can subscribe and order.